fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 where \( A \) is a square, full-rank, `real` symmetric \( A = A^T \) or `complex` Hermitian \( A = A^H \) matrix.

 Result array `lambda` returns the `real` eigenvalues of \( A \).
-The user can request the orthogonal eigenvectors to be returned: on output `vectors` may contain the matrix of eigenvectors, returned as a columns.
+The user can request the orthogonal eigenvectors to be returned: on output `vectors` may contain the matrix of eigenvectors, returned as a column.

 Normally, only the lower triangular part of \( A \) is accessed.
 On input, `logical` flag `upper_a` allows the user to request what triangular part of the matrix should be used.